Below is version information for branches and devices for you to judge your device's security upon.

 Of note, DivestOS only includes firmware on select devices as documented here.

-Devices listed below denoted with a '★' can be considered reasonably secure if firmware is included and the device is relocked.
+Devices listed below denoted with a '★' can be considered reasonably secure if firmware is included, the device is relocked, and it supports verified boot.